joesan/joesan-me/README.md

 - [DeepThought](https://github.com/RatanShreshtha/DeepThought)

 ## How to build?
 [Have a look here](https://github.com/joesan/joesan-me/blob/master/.github/workflows/main.yml) on how the project is built.
+The GitHub pages is configured to map to my domain name (bigelectrons).
+The build pipeline compiles the markdown content to a static html, pushes it to a branch [gh-pages](https://github.com/joesan/joesan-me/tree/gh-pages) from where the content is served.

 ## How to serve?
 Install Zola, checkout this project, from the root folder type `zola serve`.
 You should see your new site at `localhost:1111` or at `127.0.0.1:1111`